N-Kaplan/basic-angular-form/README.md

     - To make something happen on pageload, in the class add <code>ngOnInit(): any { something happens }</code>.
 In here, call your fetch function like we did previously for the form submit.
     - We now have our friend list updated in the property allFriends of the component class.
     - To check if you have your friends data console log it.
-    - **NOTE** apparently console logging from the component doesn't work.
+    - **NOTE:** apparently console logging from the component doesn't work.
 - [x] 18\.
 Now we can display the friends in the template using the property allFriends.
     - To do this we'll use the ngFor loop, add the following code to a div: <code>*ngFor="let friend of allFriends"</code>.
     - In this div, if you enter {{ friend.email }} for example.
 You'll see that on your page you'll see all the emails of your friends displayed.